netdragonx/claude-in-a-box/README.md

    - All the tools you need for development

 ### Step 5: Start Coding with AI
+You now have multiple ways to interact with Claude:

+**Option 1: Claude Extension (Easiest)**
+- Look for the Claude icon in your editor's sidebar
+- Click it to open the Claude panel for in-editor assistance
+- Perfect for quick questions and code help

+**Option 2: Claude CLI (Most Powerful)**
 - Open the terminal in your editor (`Terminal` → `New Terminal`)
-- Type `claude` to interact with Claude Code CLI
+- Type `claude` to interact with Claude Code CLI in dangerous mode
+- Full file system access and advanced capabilities

+**Option 3: Editor-Specific AI (Cursor only)**
-- If using Cursor: Use its built-in AI features alongside Claude for maximum productivity
+- Use Cursor's built-in AI features alongside Claude
-- If using VS Code: Enjoy the classic experience with Claude's powerful assistance
+- Multiple AI assistants working together!

-- All tools are pre-configured and ready to use!
+All tools are pre-configured and ready to use!

 ## Troubleshooting for Beginners